 - "For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all."

 They leave out the rest of the chapter and mistakenly took it out of context.
-To them this is condemning those who obey Torah as they see us all as hypocrites.
+To them, this is condemning those who obey the Torah as they see us all as hypocrites.
 Read it in context.
 James 2:5-11.
-Wwhat is this saying?
-It is speaking out against those who are in the faith, but are not following all righteousness.
+What is this saying?
+It is speaking out against those who are in the faith but are not following all righteousness.
 It is saying, "So you aren't an adulterer?
 Great.
 But you just murdered someone.
-You are still sinning even though you aren't committing that other sin", not saying that following the law is a bad thing.
+You are still sinning even though you aren't committing that other sin", not saying that the law itself is a curse.